 4. Credit cards

 You do not need to have more than one credit card.
-The more credit cards you have, the more the false sense of purchasing power.
-Paying back your minimum balance of credit card bills can mean almost 70-80 per cent in financial service fees charged by the banks, bringing no reduction to the principal amount.
+The more credit cards you have, the more the 'false' sense of purchasing power.
+Paying back your 'minimum amount outstanding' on credit card bills can mean almost 70-80 per cent in financial service fees charged by the banks, bringing no reduction to the principal amount.

 For example, for many banks, even if you have just Dh100 pending on your bill statement, they charge 2 per cent of your credit limit as fees.
 If your credit limit is Dh15,000, that fee comes up to Dh300 which is three times your actual outstanding balance.